Gross-Neveu-Yukawa theory of $\text{SO}(2N)\rightarrow \text{SO}(N) \times \text{SO}(N)$ spontaneous symmetry breaking: Conclusion and discussion

 We found that a large number of fermion flavors $N_{f, c2} \approx 2N-2$ is needed to find a stable fixed point and the continuous transition in the tensor GNY theory.
 The situation resembles the one in the scalar Higgs electrodynamics \cite{herbutbook} where similarly a large number of complex order parameters is required to overcome fluctuations of the gauge field and the concomitant runaway RG flow.
-It is now understood, however, that in this \cite{halperin, kolnberger, tesanovic1, tesanovic2, higgs} and similar problems \cite{klebanov1, klebanov2, janssen, roscher} this conclusion is often an artifact of the first-order epsilon expansion, and that higher-order corrections may significantly modify the result.
+It is now understood, however, that in this \cite{halperin, kolnberger, tesanovic1, tesanovic2, higgs} and similar problems \cite{klebanov1, klebanov2, janssen, roscher} this conclusion is often an artifact of the first-order epsilon expansion, and that higher-order corrections may significantly modify the value of $N_{f,c2}$.
 If we write

 then only the first term $f_{0}(N)$ has been determined here.
-It would be interesting to find the sign and the size of the next-order correction $f_1 (N)$, which follows from two-loops \cite{steudtner, jack}.
-One is particularly interested in the GNY theory at the GN-relevant value of $N_f=1$, which, however, may be difficult to asses by the epsilon expansion.
+It would be interesting to find the sign and the size of the next-order correction $f_1 (N)$, which follows from two-loops \cite{steudtner, jack} as it may reduce the critical value $N_{f,c2}$ for the appearance of the continuous transition.
+One is particularly interested in the GNY theory at the GN-relevant value of $N_f=1$, which, however, may be difficult to access by the epsilon expansion.
 Conformal bootstrap \cite{erramilli, reehorst} seems to be more promising for this purpose.

 Finally, we suspect that the emergence of the critical fixed point in GNY theories with matrix order parameters at large number of fermions may be a rather generic feature of this class of field theories.
 Indeed, a similar large-$N_f$ fixed point has been found in the theory for the matrix order parameter which is in the adjoint representation of the $\text{SO}(4)$ \cite{herbutso4, uetrecht, kaul}.
 The mechanism at work is as described right below Eq.~\eqref{eq:lambda2_fixed}, and follows from the fact that the double-trace interaction coupling becomes negligible when $N_f \gg 1$.